streetturtle/streetturtle.github.io/_posts/2015-07-14-rest-monitor.markdown

 {% endhighlight ruby %}

-`res.body` will containt json response, but first we need to parse it, get value by key and print it:
+`res.body` will contain json response, but first we need to parse it, get value by key and print it:

 {% highlight ruby %}
 resJson = JSON.parse(res.body)